RobertKofler/invadego/doc/simple.md

 as soon as negative selection reduced the load of TEs to such an extend that some individuals end up with zero TEs.
 Now the TE can be reactivated in crosses with mothers not having the TE and fathers having the TE (fathers transmit the TE but not the silencing).
+But importantly if we increase the negative effect of TEs further (`u>0.1`) patchyness will also be observed in this scenario.

 # Population structure - uniparental inheritance

+Now we introduce population structure.
+We specify a mate barrier at x-coordinates 25.
+Inviduals with x-coordinates 25 and 26 will have a 99% reduced chance to mate.

 ``` bash
 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 1 --epi-inherit dros --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --trigger-defense 40 --mate-barrier 25 --barrier-strength 0.99 --file-spatial simple-matebar.txt